 Baptism in the Holy Spirit means being filled with God’s Spirit, which not only transforms a Christian’s character but also empowers us with spiritual gifts.

 This baptism or infilling is received through faith and prayer and is sometimes received by the laying on of hands.
 Only those born again and indwelt by the Spirit can receive the baptism of the Holy Spirit.

 Baptism in the Holy Spirit – Why We Should Earnestly Desire it?

 1. Jesus Himself Needed the Baptism in the Holy Spirit.

 As Jesus was conceived by the Holy Spirit, He had the Spirit dwelling within Him all His life.
-But having emptied Himself of all His Godly powers before coming to earth so that He could carry out His ministry here as an ordinary human being, even Jesus needed the baptism of the Holy Spirit.
+But having humbled Himself and taking on the limitations of humanity, even Jesus needed the baptism of the Holy Spirit.
 Only after being empowered with this infilling did Jesus perform miracles and endure extreme trials.